-William and Marie Altman have been leading various France tours for Rick Steves longer than anyone else.
+William and Marie have been leading various France tours for Rick Steves longer than anyone else.
 They've had a hand (make it four) in shaping our entire France tour program.

 Can you tell us how you met?
 How did you both end up leading tours for your careers?